MGaetan89/Kolumbus/Readme.md

 ```

 ## Customization

+### Override resources

+One way to customize the  behavior/display of Kolumbus is to override the [public resources](https://github.com/MGaetan89/Kolumbus/blob/master/kolumbus/src/main/res/values/public.xml) in your application.

+### Create a custom `Architect`

 Kolumbus provides a basic way to customize how the content of a table is displayed.
 To use this feature, you have to extends from `Architect` and override the desired methods.